phac-nml/gnali/docs/install.md

 ## Bioconda ##

-The simpliest way to install gNALI is using the [Bioconda](https://bioconda.github.io/) channel for the [conda](https://conda.io/docs/intro.html) package management system.
+The simpliest and recommended way to install gNALI is using the [Bioconda](https://bioconda.github.io/) channel for the [conda](https://conda.io/docs/intro.html) package management system.
 We recommend installing conda with the [Miniconda](https://conda.io/miniconda.html) package.
 Note that the choice of Miniconda only affects the Python version in root environment.
 We recommend installing Miniconda using Python 3.8 64-bit Linux [installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).
-Otherwise, you will need to explicitly use gNALI within a [conda environment](https://conda.io/docs/using/envs.html).

 ### Overview ###